Chart Color Schemes

 Cobblebank has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 20 projects that are expected to impact the area.
-Notable projects include New Melton Hospital, Robinsons Rise Estate Cobblebank, New Melton Hospital again, and St Francis Catholic College - Cobblebank Campus.
-The following list provides details on those projects deemed most relevant.
+The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 18 projects that are expected to impact the area.
+Notable projects include New Melton Hospital, Robinsons Rise Estate Cobblebank, St Francis Catholic College - Cobblebank Campus, and Ferris Road Duplication and Urbanisation.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.